ArkkX/ai-resume-screening/README.md

 # AI Resume Screener

 AI Resume Screener is a full-stack prototype that automates the initial screening of candidate resumes against arbitrary job descriptions.
-It extracts and classifies resume content, computes transparent sub-scores (Education, Experience, Projects, Skills), and ranks candidates by overall fit.
+It extracts and classifies resume content, computes transparent sub-scores (Education, Experience, Projects, Skills), and ranks candidates by overall fit (Check releases on the right).
 The system is built with:

 - **Backend**: Python 3.10, FastAPI, Uvicorn
 - **Parsing**: pdfplumber, pdf2image + pytesseract (OCR), PyPDF2, python-docx